-During the course, participants will learn about the different actors involved in combating terrorist financing and explore the differences and similarities between money laundering and terrorist financing.
-They will get an insight into the reasons that terrorist groups need funds and the different sources of those funds.
-How to research and gather information on terrorist groups is another key component of the course, along with how to spot typical indicators of terrorist financing activity.
-Lastly, participants will learn how to create effective reports and visual graphs, plus some caveats when disseminating these.
+- Understand the different actors involved in combating terrorist financing - Understand the differences and similarities between money laundering and terrorist financing - Explain why terrorist groups need funds and the different sources of those funds - Research and gather information on terrorist groups - Spot typical indicators of terrorist financing activity - Create reports and visual graphs and disseminate these appropriately This course was developed in co-operation with the Egmont Group of Financial Intelligence Units and is based on the content of the Egmont Group's on-site Terrorist Financing training.
+Corruption and money laundering cases generally require investigative efforts beyond domestic borders.
+Why?
+A company paying bribes for a contract might be located in a foreign country.
+Perhaps assets acquired or used by the suspect are registered in a foreign company's name.
+A corrupt official may launder bribes in another jurisdiction.
+Successful international cooperation is key to a successful prosecution.
+Through a simulated investigation into the public official "Daniel Regnard", you will gain the skills you need to collect and request information and evidence from international sources.
+You will learn to:

-Target audience: Investigators, prosecutors, representatives of FIUs and AML / CFT professionals Duration: 3 modules comprising a total of 8 sessions, each session between 5 - 30 minutes Location: Online Cost: Free Language: English

-In the words of a participant: Working together against a common enemy

-Martin Chipofya, Senior Resident Magistrate, Blantyre, Malawi, LLM student at the University of Sussex, UK and graduate of two ICAR training programmes
+- Understand the importance of international cooperation, the international channels you can use - Use open-source information sources to gather information - Request information informally via police-to-police and FIU-to-FIU channels - Understand the principles and legal requirements of MLA, and the admissibility of foreign evidence in domestic criminal proceedings - Write effective MLA requests and respond to their refusal if needed Languages: English, Ukrainian Duration: 3 modules; approximately 5 hours in total Languages: English Duration: 3 modules; approximately 4 hours in total In the words of a participant: Working together against a common enemy Martin Chipofya, Senior Resident Magistrate, Blantyre, Malawi, LLM student at the University of Sussex, UK and graduate of two ICAR training programmes

 What I earnestly appreciate about ICAR training programmes is that they are not just about training in the narrow sense.
 Although the skills we learn are extremely important, it is also important that participants are drawn from different law enforcement agencies.
 During group work, the trainers make sure that each group has officers from different agencies.
 That is crucial for getting to know each other and understanding the challenges that our counterparts face.
 The training programme is also a platform for getting feedback on how our agencies are performing and how we are complementing or assisting the work of officers in other agencies.
 If it turns out we are involuntarily impeding or frustrating the actions of others, it helps us to jointly find the solution.
 There are many of us in Malawi who are passionate about fighting corruption and financial crime generally in our country.
 We are determined to trace and recover the proceeds of crime for the benefit of our people.
 To succeed in this frankly challenging task, we in the law enforcement community need assistance and coordination - between ourselves as well as at an international level.
 I have recently won a scholarship to study Criminal Law and Criminal Justice at the University of Sussex in the UK.
 I must honestly say that it was through the ICAR training team that I was able to learn the complexities of criminal law and the critical role that it plays in a society.
 For developing countries like the one I am coming from, an effective criminal justice system (in the broad sense) that is able to investigate, trace and recover proceeds of a crime is crucial.
 Because of the background that I have through ICAR training programmes, I have been inspired to take Corruption and the Law, and International and Transnational Offending as my optional modules.